MayorChristopher/artificialfarm/SUPABASE_SETUP.md

 The application includes Row Level Security (RLS) policies that ensure:

-1. **Courses**: Everyone can view, only admins can create/edit/delete
+1. **Courses**: Everyone can view published courses, only admins can create/edit/delete
 2. **Enrollments**: Users can only see their own enrollments, admins can see all
 3. **Site Stats**: Everyone can view, only admins can modify
+4. **Success Stories**: Everyone can view published stories, only admins can manage
+5. **Consultations**: Users can view their own requests, admins can view all
-4. **Profiles**: Users can only see/edit their own profile, admins can see all
+6. **Profiles**: Users can only see/edit their own profile, admins can see all

 ## Troubleshooting